whitedigital-eu/audit-service/README.md

 To not to create chaos within audit records, it is only allowed to use specified  audit types.
 **Default values are: `AUTHENTICATION`, `DATABASE`, `ETL_PIPELINE`, `EXCEPTION` and `EXTERNAL_CALL`.**

+> If you don't have any custom types, you can use
+> `WhiteDigital\Audit\Contracts\AuditType` class for default constants.

 If you wish to add more types, configure new types as so:
 ```yaml
 whitedigital: